Elastic Length Calculator

 Frequently asked questions

-What is the difference between braided, knitted, and woven elastic for sewing?
+What is the difference between braided, knitted, woven, and fold-over elastic for sewing?

-Why do I subtract seam allowance from the elastic length calculation?
+Why do I subtract seam allowance from the elastic length when joining the ends?